omarbenites/meta-programming-in-r/chapters/06_quotes_and_substitution.md

 g(x + y)
 ```

-The code doesn't change when we evaluate a promise but the environment is removed---we do not need to hold a reference to an environment we no longer need, and if we are the only one holding on to this environment we can free it for garbage collection by no longer holding on to it when we don't need it any longer---and the result of evaluating the promise is put in `value` and `evaled` is set to `TRUE`.
+The code doesn't change when we evaluate a promise, but the environment is removed---we do not need to hold a reference to an environment we no longer need, and if we are the only one holding on to this environment we can free it for garbage collection by no longer holding on to it when we don't need it any longer---and the result of evaluating the promise is put in `value` and `evaled` is set to `TRUE`.

 We can use the promise info to modify an environment and still evaluate it in the right scope.
 We just need to get hold of the code, which we can get either by the expression